-5. Examples with Artificial and Real Data
+5. Examples with artificial and real data

-To demonstrate the functionality of the package, in this section we provide two applications.
+To demonstrate the functionality of the package, this section provides two applications.
 The first application involves an artificial series, while the second explores the presence of explosive dynamics in a panel of international house price data.

 5.1.
-Simulated Bubble Series
+Simulated bubble series

-For our first application, we simulate data from the one-bubble data generating process of Phillips et al. (2015a) using the function psy1_sim().
+For our first application, we simulate data from the one-bubble data generating process of Phillips et al. (2015a) using the function sim\psy1().
 This data generating process switches from a martingale to mildly explosive and then collapses back to a martingale at predetermined sample points.
 We consider a series of 100 observations, and set the start and end dates of the bubble period at observations 50 and 70.
 The time evolution of the series can be visualized in Figure 2.

 '''

-R> sim <- sim_psy1(120, te = 50, tf = 70, seed = 145)
+R> sim <- sim_psy1(100, te = 50, tf = 70, seed = 145)

 R> autoplot(sim)

 '''